ThierryHFR/scangearmp2/README.md

 When using xsane :
 bug with the display of the selected color option (Fixed)

-# REQUIREMENTS

-Requirements for scangearmp2 in : scangearmp2/README.md

 # INSTALLATION

 ## For Arch Linux systems :